vinecopulib/pyvinecopulib/pybind11/docs/compiling.rst

 Once detected, the aforementioned ``pybind11_add_module`` can be employed as before.
 The function usage and configuration variables are identical no matter if pybind11 is added as a subdirectory or found as an installed package.
-You can refer to the same [cmake_example]_ repository for a full sample project -- just swap out ``add_subdirectory`` for ``find_package``.
+You can refer to the same [pyvinecopulib]_ repository for a full sample project -- just swap out ``add_subdirectory`` for ``find_package``.

 .. _Config file: https://github.com/pybind/pybind11/blob/master/tools/pybind11Config.cmake.in